-We can use this fact to find the probability of finding the probability of something not happening.
+We can use this fact to find the probability of something not happening.

-Example: Find the probability of rolling a dice and not getting a 2
+Find the probability of rolling a dice and not getting a 2.

-Let's look at the example from before with the dice.
+Let's look at the example from above with the dice.

-The probability I get a 2 and the probability I don't get a 2 are exhaustive, this means one of them is certain to happen.
-This means we can say that...
+The probability that I get a 2 and the probability that I don't get a 2 are exhaustive, this means that one of them is certain to happen.
+This means we can say that:

 P(getting a 2) + P(not getting a 2) = 1

 P(not getting a 2) = 1 - P(getting a 2).

 This means that if we know the probability of something happening, we can find the probability of it not happening.